 Are you open?

 Somewhat, but not very much.
-We are holding a low cost vaccine clinic once every 4 weeks, but that's about it.
 We don't have regular opening hours.

 Why is it taking so long for you to be open again?

 What most people don't understand is the deplorable condition the society's facilities are in.
 When the current administration took over the governance of the society in December 2020, the structures on the property had been badly neglected and were left in a decrepit state.
 To restore these buildings to a condition where they can be used by humans and animals will require tens of thousands of dollars in donations and grants.
 We just haven't been able to secure that kind of funding.

 Pretty bad.
 There are two buildings on the property and neither building has HVAC or hot water.
 The buildings are simply unusable during the winter months.
 Also, the conditions of the buildings' interiors are very bad.
 Unusable plumbing, urine-soaked flooring, clawed and chewed walls, etc. You can have a look at the place as we found it here.

 There is one exception.
 We have renovated one room of our kennel building to serve as an exam room for our periodic vaccine clinics.
 This is the only room we have been able to improve on the property, and that improvement has put us in debt.